Bulgaria - Country Commercial Guide

 Overview

-Bulgarian agricultural and food imports from the United States continue to increasingly resemble the profile of U.S. exports to other EU countries, weighted towards intermediate and consumer-oriented products.
-In 2021, these categories of products accounted for 23 percent and 64 percent of the market, respectively.
+Bulgarian agricultural and food imports from the United States, which continue to increase, are similar to the profile of U.S. exports to other EU countries and weighted toward intermediate and consumer-oriented products.
+In 2022, these categories of products accounted for 15 percent and 70 percent of the market, respectively.

-The Sofia office of the Foreign Agricultural Service (FAS)/U.S. Dept. of Agricultural (USDA) focuses on trade policy and the promotion of U.S. agricultural exports.
-Despite an unfavorable exchange rate in the Eurozone (U.S. dollar to Euro), U.S. agricultural exports to Bulgaria in 2021 remained stable at the same level as in 2020 and 14 percent higher than in two years ago.
-FAS/USDA Sofia found that when transshipments through other EU countries were counted, U.S. agricultural exports to Bulgaria in 2021 were substantially higher than U.S. customs data reflects.
-Bulgarian customs data reports that U.S. agricultural exports to Bulgaria in 2021 were USD 73 million.
-The EU transshipments were 62 percent of total U.S. agricultural exports to Bulgaria, at USD 45 million.
+The Sofia office of the Foreign Agricultural Service (FAS)/U.S. Department of Agriculture (USDA) focuses on trade policy and the promotion of U.S. agricultural exports.
+Despite an unfavorable exchange rate in the Eurozone (U.S. dollar to Euro) and high inflation, U.S. agricultural exports to Bulgaria in 2022 still managed to increase compared to 2021.
+Because of transshipments through other EU countries, U.S. agricultural exports to Bulgaria are substantially higher than U.S. Customs data reflect.
+Bulgarian Customs data report that U.S. agricultural exports to Bulgaria in 2022 were USD 92 million or 15 percent more than in 2021.
+EU transshipments were 62 percent of total U.S. agricultural exports to Bulgaria, at USD 58 million.

 The business environment for U.S. exports to Bulgaria is characterized by:

-• growing investment and rising demand for animal feed and feed additives, bovine and other animal genome material, live animals, planting seeds, planting materials, and raw materials such as cotton, wool, powdered milk, and egg powder, and
+• growing investment and rising demand for animal feed and feed additives, bovine and other animal genetics, live animals, planting seeds, planting materials, and raw materials such as cotton, wool, powdered milk, and egg powder; and

 • increased output of local products resulting from rising foreign direct investment (FDI) in the agricultural sector.